ukaea/ReMKiT1D-Python/README.md

 7. scipy
 8. pylatex

-**NOTE**: The earliest version of the Fortran core ReMKiT1D code compatible with v2.0.0 of the Python package is v1.2.1.
+> **_NOTE_**: The earliest version of the Fortran core ReMKiT1D code compatible with v2.0.0 of the Python package is v1.2.1.
 From v2.0.0 version correspondence between the Fortran and Python packages is no longer direct.

+In order to use the pylatex features, a latexmk installation is required.
+See [pylatex documentation](https://jeltef.github.io/PyLaTeX/current).

 ## Installation